An Introduction to SharePoint in Microsoft 365

 SharePoint features layers of security so that teams can reliably and safely collaborate on internal projects.
 It also allows businesses to control how information is being used and accessed, as well as automate certain workflow processes.
 Ultimately, SharePoint is a powerful tool for managing your business’ content – whether reports, news, or other documents.

 SharePoint is often likened to an ‘environment’ that can more smartly organise a large number of documents that are created and shared.
 This removes the need to track everything via email.
-Other Office 365 apps, including Planner and Teams, can be integrated within your SharePoint environment.
+Other Microsoft 365 apps, including Planner and Teams, can be integrated into your SharePoint environment.
 The outcomes are eye-catching, custom pages for your colleagues and SharePoint can bring together the power of other apps to create a unified, streamlined experience.

 What’s possible with a SharePoint intranet?